-The road to appointing a new nanny has a few challenges but they are easily managed.
+The road to appointing a new nanny or NannySitter has a few challenges but they are easily managed.
 And doing the basics right at the beginning may really help your new working relationship get off to the strongest start possible.

 If you’re here, you’ve likely done the interviews.
 The potential nanny may have even met the children they’ll be caring for.
 And they’ve likely seen your home – their future place of work (hopefully).

 Now it’s getting serious: this could be THE ONE.
 But what next?